About composer Joel Feigin

 You're a hopeless romantic.

 -Leonard Bernstein to Joel Feigin at a private composition lesson at Tanglewood in 1981

 Dr. Feigin studied with Nadia Boulanger at Fontainebleau and with Roger Sessions at The Juilliard School.
-Early in his career, as an Aaron Copland-ASCAP fellow at the Tanglewood Music Center, Feigin received the Dimitri Mitropoulos Prize in Composition.
 An accomplished pianist and accompanist, Feigin studied with Rosina Lhevine, and worked at the Metropolitan Opera in New York with Nico Castel.

 The Joel Feigin Collection at the New York Public Library of the Performing Arts at Lincoln Center opened in 2011.
 A student of Zen Buddhism, Feigin is Professor Emeritus of Composition at the University of California, Santa Barbara.